saucelabs/sauce-docs/docs/mobile-apps/automated-testing/about-appium.md

 ### Appium Client

-The Appium client includes a [set of client libraries](http://appium.io/downloads) for various scripting languages in which you write your test scripts based on the Selenium WebDriver API.
+The Appium client is a programming language-specific [set of client libraries](http://appium.io/downloads) in which you write your test scripts.
+The Appium client library wraps the [Selenium client libraries](https://www.selenium.dev/documentation/en/selenium_installation/installing_selenium_libraries/) and provides all the base selenium commands, along with extra commands specifically for automating mobile devices.

 ### Appium Server